 (photo courtesy Arizona Republic)

 As it turned out I was unhurt, but the person or people I was traveling with was among the injured.
 They were transported from the wreck site with me taken along with them to either Williams or Flagstaff.
 Because of the nature of their injuries, whoever I was traveling with was held-up under doctors care for several days, leaving me without direct adult supervision.
 My grandmother, who had been contacted by the railroad, called my uncle in Santa Fe.
-He inturn contacted a nearby tribal spiritual elder to oversee me until he could catch up with me.
+He, living over 300 miles away, inturn contacted a nearby Native American tribal spiritual elder he knew to oversee me until he able to catch up with me.

 Three years later, after having long since been returned to California to live with my grandmother, within a day or two of the third year anniversary of the train wreck, July 3, 1947, found me with my uncle traveling in the desert southwest having passed through Williams, Arizona on our way to Fort Sumner, New Mexico to visit the gravesite of Billy the Kid.